Bridgwater railway station: Docks branch

 The Bristol and Exeter Railway Act 1836 had allowed for a branch to the river at Bridgwater but this was never constructed.
 Instead, the Corporation of Bridgwater built a tramway from the station to wharves (later known as Clink Yard) on the north side of the River Parrett; this was opened in 1845 and worked by horses.
 It crossed both the busy Bristol Road and Church Street on level crossings.
 The railway took over the tramway in 1859 and rebuilt it for locomotive operation in 1867.
 In March 1871 it was extended across the river to Bridgwater Docks, which formed the entrance to the Bridgwater and Taunton Canal and was owned by the railway company.
-The bridge was of an unusual design that had to move to allow ships to pass upstream at high tide; first part of the bridge was rolled aside and then the remaining section was pulled clear into the space vacated by the first.
+The telescopic bridge was designed by Francis Fox, the railway's engineer.
+An 80 ft section of railway track to the east of the bridge could be moved sideways, so that the main 127 ft girders could be retracted.

 On 27 June 1954 a new connection was made from Clink Yard to the former Somerset and Dorset Joint Railway station to allow goods traffic to reach that station following the closure of that line's Bridgwater branch.

-The branch was closed on 2 January 1967.
-The Parrett Bridge is still in position and serves as a footbridge but no longer moves.
+The branch was closed in April 1967.
+The telescopic bridge is still in position but no longer moves; it was converted to a footbridge in 1982.
 One of the last steam locomotives from the branch, ex-Cardiff Railway 0-4-0ST 1338 was taken to Bleadon and Uphill railway station for preservation but, following the closure of the museum there, has now been moved to the Didcot Railway Centre.